 What is the SCPA?

-The SCPA is a group of parents with boys in the College, from Prep School through to Senior School, covering years 1-13.
-Parents are both working and non-working parents, including women and men.
+The SCPA is a group of parents and caregivers with children in the College, from Prep School through to Senior School, covering Years 1-13.
+Parents are both working and non-working parents, women and men.

 What are we all about?

 School fees provide students with fantastic staff, facilities and resources.
 But there are always some projects that have to go on the wish list – and this is where the SCPA gets involved.
 A key aim for the SCPA is to raise funds for these key school initiatives that benefit the students and the school.

 Some of the initiatives the SCPA has funded in the past include:

 - Operation Monkey Bars – the Years 1-8 playground and artificial turf